Who is Responsible for Wildlife?

 Obey all wildlife laws.

-- Iowa Department of Natural Resources: Turn In Poachers (TIP) Program – Use the TIP number to report a wildlife violation in Iowa.
+- Iowa DNR: Turn In Poachers (TIP) Program – Use the TIP number to report a wildlife violation in Iowa.

-- Iowa Department of Natural Resources: Conservation Law Enforcement – A listing of all of the Iowa DNR conservation officers in the state.
-Call a conservation officer if you find and injured or orphaned animal.
+- Iowa DNR: Conservation Law Enforcement – Learn about the Law Enforcement Bureau and download a pdf map of all of the Iowa DNR conservation officers in the state.

-- Iowa Department of Natural Resources: Iowa Hunter Education Program – Iowa’s Hunter education program is used to help people better understand wildlife laws.
+- Iowa DNR: Iowa Hunter Education Program – Iowa’s Hunter education program is used to help people better understand wildlife laws.

 Landscape for Wildlife